-Philippe Bolopion joined Human Rights Watch as United Nations Director in August 2010.
-Prior to that, he spent five years working with the French daily Le Monde as the UN correspondent.
-There he covered a wide range of UN issues and traveled to such places as Darfur, eastern Democratic Republic of Congo, Sri Lanka, Gaza, and Haiti, including on missions with UN secretary-generals and the UN Security Council.
-He has also worked as a journalist covering the United Nations for France 24 and Radio France International (RFI).
-Prior to working in New York, Bolopion was based in Pristina, where he reported on the end of the Kosovo Conflict in 1999 and 2000.
+Philippe Bolopion is the Deputy Director for Global Advocacy, a role he assumed in January 2016.
+He assists in designing and implementing HRW’s advocacy strategies worldwide and in overseeing the organization’s advocacy response to crisis situations.
+Bolopion joined HRW as United Nations Director in August 2010 and has traveled extensively to conflict zones, including most recently in Burundi, South Sudan, the CAR and Mali.
+Prior to that, he spent five years working with the French daily Le Monde as the United Nations correspondent.
+He has also worked as a journalist for France 24 and Radio France International (RFI).
+Before working in New York, Bolopion was based in Pristina, where he reported on the end of the Kosovo Conflict in 1999 and 2000.